 Q: As a Marching Band member, how much should I expect to pay?

-A: There is a fee at the beginning of the semester (around $75) to cover the cost of uniform cleaning, 2 band shirts, an official band baseball hat, a water bottle, the season DVD, and other miscellaneous items.
+A: There is a fee at the beginning of the semester (around $90) to cover the cost of uniform cleaning, 2 band shirts, an official band baseball hat, a water bottle, and other miscellaneous items.
 There is also a small fee (around $15) if you wish to rent a locker in the Music Hall.
-As of 2015, all members will march in a shoe custom-made for the band, at an additional expense; these shoes can last years if properly maintained.
+All members will march in a shoe custom-made for the band, at an additional expense; these shoes can last years if properly maintained.
 If you need to rent an instrument or equipment, including drumline, flags, and sousaphones, there is an additional rental charge.
 All charges will automatically appear on the student’s U-Bill.
 The university pays for all travel-related expenses.